tanatarca/aravergar-blender-addons/animation_batch_baking/README.md

 ## Prerequisites
 To have an active armature.
 The armature has animations, but there is no active animations and the NLA stack is empty.
+The animations follow an strict nomenclature (needed for my personal projects).
+The channel is specified in the action name: ActionName-channel_number

 ## Usage
 In the NLA Editor, Edit menu, there will be a new entry called "Animation Batch Baking".
 Click on that entry when you are ready.
 The stored animation will be backed and saved under the same action names.